Thursday, 2 February 2017

 Thank you to the genuine supporters who are decent human beings during this challenging journey - you are the Kitty Kat's meow!

-It may come as little surprise to you that nobody I genuinely know firsthand (of my generation, in particular) is going through anything remotely close to what I have been constantly experiencing + suffering the past 4+ years (another young stroke survivor whom I personally know had hospital staff Act FAST when she suffered a stroke recently so is fortunate to be good as new now :)).
-While everyone certainly has their own strugglesnone (that I know directly - thank goodness for 21st Century's online stroke survivor support groups with members from all around the world who help normalise my abnormal life) have had over 4 years (with absolutely no end yet in sight) of such overwhelming & unwarranted pain, loss, isolation and hardship where constant care/assistance by others is needed, all while during their prime adult years when we are typically meant to make the most of our youth, embrace such with the freedom and opportunities granted to us at such an age and exquisitely shine our brightest.
-It makes it difficult at times for myself to accept this restricted + challenging situation as something I just have no power to change (and had no power to prevent in my particular - and 20% of all strokes' - case) and it also has proven to be a struggle for some (<<operative word) to understand and appreciate (not downplay and critique) my vast struggles, disabilities, loss and desires as a two-time young stroke survivor (and despite it all, still value myself for who I essentially am).
+It may come as little surprise to you that nobody I genuinely know firsthand (of my generation, in particular) is going through anything (yet) remotely close to what I have been constantly experiencing + suffering the past 4+ years (another young stroke survivor whom I personally know had hospital staff Act FAST when she suffered a stroke in 2011 so is fortunate to be good as new now :)).
+While everyone certainly has their own strugglesnone (that I know directly - thank goodness for 21st Century's online stroke survivor support groups with members from all around the world who help normalise my abnormal life) have had over 4 years (with absolutely no end yet in sight) of such overwhelming & unwarranted pain, loss, isolation and hardship where constant care/assistance by others is needed, all while during their prime adult years when we are typically meant to make the most of our youth, embrace such with the freedom + opportunities granted to us at such an age and exquisitely shine our brightest.
+It makes it difficult at times for myself to accept this restricted + challenging situation as something I just have no power to change (& had no power to prevent in my particular - + 20% of all strokes' - case) and it also has proven to be a struggle for some (<<operative word) to understand and appreciate (not downplay and critique) my vast struggles, disabilities, loss and desires as a two-time young stroke survivor (and despite it all, still value myself for who I essentially am).

 This is not what your young life should entail.

-It can often feel like I am serving a devastating 'life sentence' in solitary confinement and am an innocent victim just wanting to be free and living with purpose, progress and joy again.
+It can often feel like I am serving a devastating 'life sentence' in solitary confinement and am an innocent victim just wanting to be free and living with purpose, progress & joy again.
 Like everyone else around me.

-Post Stroke #2 - when we initially thought I was a definite goner from a rare, yet incredibly deadly, acute infection of the brain caused by a virus (encephalitis) misdiagnosis (due to the concerning extent of my particular memory loss and erratic emotions being less stroke-like and more virus-like symptoms), then when stroke to the limbic system's minor-in-physical size, yet significant-in-purpose, hippocampus, was finally identified (through an extensive MRI and eventual angiogram that then showed tiny hippo-c was in actual fact, dead - it took around ten days for an internationally renowned neurology-specialised hospital to technically acknowledge such and when time is of the essence, valuable brain was forever lost *out of my control* as a result + we were also petrified about what was going on in my noggin' exactly, fearing death as fast approaching and imminent to strike whilst in my 20s), the initial confronting case of if promptly turned to a devastating when in the fatality stakes due to medical professionals (at an internationally renowned NHS hospital for mind woes with state-of-the-art facilities and UK's top neurologists + neurosurgeons constantly offering their expertise = inference: it could even happen to you) not appropriately nor swiftly handling my deteriorating state by identifying stroke and Acting FAST straight up (despite myself proactively seeking medical assistance within minutes of the second stroke striking) + failing to administer appropriate medical intervention promptly when the second brain attack (and counting) struck + overwhelming fears of recurring strokes (between 25% and 42% of stroke survivors experience recurring strokes within the initial five year period's aftermath) that would surely cause death (which were considered likely by medical professionals assessing my then deteriorating condition) - I had intense, constant - and at times, utterly overbearing - sensations of helplessness and hopelessness which were previously alien emotions to myself.
+Accepting has definitely been part of the process, but like a supportive mate has wisely proclaimed throughout this particular stroke-rehabilitation, it takes tiiiiime (<<such is on my brain's unique 'watch' & its watch alone)Post Stroke #2, when we initially thought I was a definite goner from a rare-yet-incredibly deadly, acute infection of the brain caused by a virus (encephalitismisdiagnosis (due to the concerning extent of my brain's particular memory loss + erratic emotions being less stroke-like and more virus-like symptoms), then when stroke to the limbic system's c system's (<<considered the cerebral cortex's oldest system) minor-in-physical-size-yet-significant-in-purpose, hippocampus, was finally identified (through an extensive MRI & eventual angiogram that then showed tiny hippo-c was in actual fact, dead - it took around 10 days for an internationally-renowned neurology-specialised hospital to technically acknowledge such and when time is of the essence, valuable brain was forever lost *out of my control* as a result + we were also petrified about what was going on in my noggin' exactly, fearing death as fast-approaching & imminent to cruelly strike whilst in my 20s), the initial confronting case of if promptly turned to a devastating when in the bleak fatality stakes due to medical professionals (at an internationally-renowned NHS hospital for mind woes with state-of-the-art facilities and UK's top neurologists + neurosurgeons constantly offering their expertise = The inference: Such an experience - when your survival is out of your hands - could even happen to you) not appropriately nor swiftly handling my deteriorating state by identifying stroke & acting FAST straight up (despite proactively seeking medical assistance within minutes of the second stroke striking) + failing to administer appropriate medical intervention promptly when the second brain attack (& counting) struck + overwhelming fears of recurring strokes (between 25% & 42% of stroke survivors experience recurring strokes within the initial five year period's aftermath) that would surely cause death (which were considered likely by medical professionals assessing my then deteriorating condition) - I had intense, constant - and at times, utterly-overbearing - sensations of helplessness & hopelessness which were previously alien emotions to myself.
 This wasn't because I had dodged tragedy in my young life before 2012's undiagnosed autoimmune disease that wreaked utter chaos - I most certainly had been dealt my fair share of extreme suffering by 26 years old, yet had previously managed to soldier on + with relish.

-Surgeon's Perspective - "For legal reasons, we need you to fully agree to have this invasive surgery where we drill a burr hole into your skull in coming days - we aren't sure exactly when the surgery will take place as the gifted neurosurgeons will fit you in between emergencies as yours is just a standard biopsy procedure.
+Surgeon's perspective - "For legal reasons, we need you to fully agree to have this invasive surgery where we drill a burr hole into your skull in coming days - we aren't sure exactly when the surgery will take place as the gifted neurosurgeons will fit you in between emergencies as yours is just a standard biopsy procedure.
 You may die from it or even have another stroke and we won't necessaily find answers to what caused your particular strokes, but please sign this form if you acknowledge the risks and will let us extract some brain for testing - hopefully not causing more damage, another stroke or killing you in the process - all of which will most likely be performed before your family arrive in U.K. Thanks Katrina!
 Let's do this."

-Family Member's/Mate's Perspective - "Hahahaha (<<'twas this many LOLs, I promise you) you're going to look so hilarious with a shaved head.
+Family member's/mate's (real/honest) perspective - "Hahahaha (<<'twas this many LOLs, I promise you) you're going to look so hilarious with a shaved head.
 As breathtaking as the unattractive baby in that Seinfeld episode.
-The thought popped into my mind last night and I had a good laugh hahahaha.
-Rocking Sinead O'Connor or Britney Spears? " (<< other mates' reactions were just as colourful + uniquely supportive and stopping in their tracks to have a good ole LOL at my colourful descriptions of newly shaved head #alwayslookonthebrightsideoflife)

 Being a young stroke survivor can be an utterly frightening, alienating ordeal that (in my particular case) is still ongoing (over four years later) + constantly challenging my own concept of life (including the life expected and rightly earned whilst in one's prime years) and it is far more devastating than 'last drinks at the bar' and we all know how disappointing/heartbreaking it is when the bartender rings that horrible last drinks bell when you're in the mood to cheers the night away!